mitsuba-renderer/enoki/docs/advanced.rst

 To support a vector method calls, the interface of the vectorized ``decode()`` method must be changed to take a mask its as last input.
-The ``ENOKI_CALL_SUPPORT`` macro below is also required---this generates the Enoki support layer that intercepts and carries out the function call.
+The :c:macro:`ENOKI_CALL_SUPPORT` macro below is also required---this generates the Enoki support layer that intercepts and carries out the function call.

 .. code-block:: cpp
     :emphasize-lines: 7, 13, 14, 15, 16